Exemple Hello World

 {"jsonrpc":"2.0","result":{"token":"eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9..."},"id":1}

-3. Appeler la fonction
+A3.
+Appeler la fonction avec le jeton

 export TOKEN="VOTRE_TOKEN_JWT_ICI"

-curl -X POST http://localhost:8080/api/my_database \
+curl -X POST http://localhost:8080/db/my_database/jsonrpc \

 -H "Authorization: Bearer $TOKEN" \